Love Is in the Air (2023 film)

 Love Is in the Air is a 2023 Australian romantic comedy film co-written and directed by Adrian Powers.
-The film stars Delta Goodrem as a seaplane pilot flying in the north Australian tropics who falls in love with the man sent to shut down her business.
+The film stars Delta Goodrem and Joshua Sasse.

+Seaplane pilot Dana flies for her family company in the north Australian tropics, inadvertently mutually falling in love with William, the man sent to shut down their business.

 The film became available for streaming on Netflix from 28 September 2023.